Château Grand Corbin-Despagne Saint-Emilion 2016 - Grand Cru Classé BIO

 About the estate:

-Château Grand Corbin-Despagne is undoubtedly the best value for money in Saint-Émilion, with its 29 hectares located on a terroir dominated by sandy soils.
-The owner, François Despagne, has worked tirelessly to achieve this result, with a commitment to organic farming that contributes to the success of the wine.
-This Saint-Émilion combines vigor, silkiness, aromatic distinction, and superb evolution over time.
-A tasting from 2016 back to 1947 allowed us to perfectly identify the style of the vintage, which has a finesse and harmony superior to many "modern" classified growths.
-As it evolves, it can resemble a great Pomerol in several vintages.
+Château Grand Corbin-Despagne is undoubtedly the best value for money in Saint-Émilion, with its 29 hectares situated on sandy soil.
+The owner, François Despagne, has worked tirelessly to achieve this result, with a commitment to organic farming that contributes to the wine’s success.
+This Saint-Émilion combines vigor, silkiness, aromatic distinction, and superb aging potential.
+A tasting ranging from 2016 to 1947 allowed us to perfectly capture the style of this wine, which possesses a finesse and harmony superior to many "modern-style" classified growths.
+As it ages, it can resemble a great Pomerol in several vintages.

 Guide Hachette des vins